learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Here's how the two services interact with each other and the Kubernetes API:

-1. At startup, an API service pod reads the service account token from the filesystem inside the pod and keeps it in memory.
+1. At startup, an API service reads the Service Account token and keeps it in memory.
-1. The API pod then calls the secret store service passing the token as a HTTP header, `X-Client-Id`.
+1. The API then calls the secret store service passing the token as a HTTP header — i.e. `X-Client-Id`.
-1. At startup, the secret service pod uses the Kubernetes Go client reads its own service account token from the filesystem and keeps it in memory.
+1. At startup, the secret service reads the Service Account token and keeps it in memory.
-1. When a secret store pod receives a request from an API pod, it reads the value of the `X-Client-Id` header and makes a validation request to to the TokenReview API using the token read in step 3 to authenticate and authorize itself to the Kubernetes API.
+1. When the secret store receives a request from the API component, it reads the token from the `X-Client-Id` header and issues a request to to the TokenReview API to check its validity.
-1. If the API response comes back as authenticated, the secret store service responds with a successful message, else reports back a 401.
+1. If the response is authenticated, the secret store service replies with a successful message, otherwise a 401 error.

 The following diagram represents the above call flow: